Skip to main content

 Selecting metrics

 To add or replace the metric graph to the widget, select Configuration icon on the upper right of the widget.
-The Metric Select window appears.
+The Select a metric window appears.
 After completing the desired settings, select Save.

 Metric Selection